XDagger/xdagj/docs/XDAGJ_A_new_DAG_based_cryptocurrency_en.md

 At this point, PoW consensus comes into play, and a master block is generated every 64 seconds in XDAG.
 By comparing the difficulty of the master blocks, M1' and M1'', it is determined that M1'' is more challenging.
 Therefore, M1'' referenced block Tx2 in sorting priority over M1' referenced Tx1, so that Tx1 is detected as a double spend.
 As a result, the transaction block pointed to by the hash is marked as rejected in the internal block, while the transaction block Tx1 is recorded in the DAG forever and will not be deleted.

-If there is a user who wants to cheat and sends these two transactions to different
+If there is a user who wants to cheat and sends these two transactions to different XDAG boasts of high transactions per second (TPS).
-5. XDAG supports high TPS.

-Why can high TPS be achieved by XDAG?
-It is because the DAG is split into multiple localized blocks, which enables a high TPS similar to the effect of sharding computation.
+The reason behind XDAG's remarkable TPS is due to the fact that the DAG is divided into numerous localized blocks.
+This approach allows for a high TPS, akin to the effects observed in sharding computation.

-The diagram (see figure below) displays a more comprehensive DAG structure of XDAG, where the wallet address blocks from previous diagrams are omitted for simplicity.
+The diagram provided in the figure below depicts a more detailed DAG structure of XDAG, with the omission of wallet address blocks, for the sake of simplicity.
 ![XDAG_seventeenth.png](img/xdag/XDAG_seventeenth.png)

 In the diagram, nodes denote different nodes, M denotes the main block mined by PoW, W denotes an additional block, which I named a witness block, and Tx is the transaction block.